Ordana/Nnarol-G2/README.md

 # Nnarol-G2

-School project, reproducing a retro game called 'Loran' made with java
+Reproducing a retro game called 'Loran' made with java